Frau liebkost ihren Beagle und gibt Zeolith für Hunde ins Hundefutter als Hausmittel für ein glänzendes Fell

 About the Author

-Michaela Schirmbrand-Pfeiffer grew up with dogs and is now a dog mom to Ezra, her Labrador Retriever.
+Michaela Schirmbrand-Pfeiffer grew up with dogs and is now the dog mom of Ezra, her Labrador Retriever.
 In her dog blogs, she shares nature-loving knowledge, personal experiences, and loving impulses for a good life with a dog.

 1 comment